facebook/react-native-website/website/versioned_docs/version-0.63/flatlist.md

 () => void
 ```

 If provided, a standard RefreshControl will be added for "Pull to Refresh" functionality.
 Make sure to also set the `refreshing` prop correctly.
+For more detailed options, a RefreshControl can also be provided, see `refreshControl` prop.

 | Type     | Required |
 | -------- | -------- |